faridyusof727/faridyusof727.github.io/content/pages/about.md

 - [X/Twitter](https://x.com/faridyusof727)
 - [Telegram](https://t.me/faridyusof727)

-If you me to mentor you or your team, please connect with me on [adplist.org](https://adplist.org/mentors/farid-yusof).
+And if you need me to mentor you or your team, please connect with me on [adplist.org](https://adplist.org/mentors/farid-yusof).
 Hey, don't worry, it'll be casual and fun!